shilongjaycui/linux-vm-monitoring-system/README.md

 ## Goal:
 Learn enough about how Fluent Bit, Prometheus, and Grafana work with one another by collecting macOS metrics with Fluent Bit, writing them to Prometheus, and displaying them in Grafana.

-Here're the metrics we'd like to collect from the host macOS:
+Here're the metrics we'd like to collect from the host macOS.
+According to Fluent Bit's [offical documentation on the Node Exporter Metrics input plugin](https://docs.fluentbit.io/manual/pipeline/inputs/node-exporter-metrics), we can collect the following:
-- CPU utilization
+- `cpu`: Exposes CPU statistics.
+- `diskstats`: Exposes disk I/O statistics.
-- memory utilization
+- `meminfo`: Exposes memory statistics.
-- network traffic
+- `netdev`: Exposes network interface statistics such as bytes transferred.
-- disk space utilization
+- `uname`: Exposes system information as provided by the uname system call.

 ## Prerequisites:
 - macOS: Sequoia (Version 15.1.1)